 Weekend Retreat at Saint Meinrad Archabbey in St. Meinrad, IN, Oct 28-31

-Experience 20 minutes of silent meditation followed by 40 minutes of reflective Scripture reading and conversation.
+Experience silent meditation followed by reflective Scripture reading and conversation.
 To help you in your journey, download the free Centering Prayer app available through Contemplative Outreach on Google Play or iTunes.

 Walking as a Spiritual Practice

 From Eve and Adam’s walks with God in the cool of the evening to the disciples’ walk with the resurrected Christ on the way to Emmaus, the Bible points to numerous instances (more than 600) of walking as part of the human experience with God.
 Whether as short as a labyrinth walk or as long as a pilgrimage, the physical movement of walking and running has long been a part of spiritual practice and a life of discipleship.
 Join us and experience for yourself walking as a spiritual practice.

-- Walks take place monthly at Long Hunter State Park’s Couchville Lake Trail and begin at 8:00 AM and finish around 9:15.
+- Walks take place at Providence Church and begin at 8:00 AM and finish around 9:15.

 - This is an open group accessible to most fitness levels.

 - Please contact Scott Spradley with questions or visit spradleyspiritualdirection.com.